TestArmada/guacamole/README.md

 $ guacamole
 ```

-## Licenses
+## License

-All code not otherwise specified is Copyright Wal-Mart Stores, Inc.
-Released under the [MIT](./LICENSE) License.
+Documentation in this project is licensed under Creative Commons Attribution 4.0 International License.
+Full details available at https://creativecommons.org/licenses/by/4.0